Saffir

 13-18 ft above normal.
 More extensive curtainwall failures with some complete

 roof structure failures on small residences.
-Shrubs, trees, and all signs
+Shrubs, trees, and all signs are

 blown down.
 Complete destruction of mobile homes.
 Extensive damage to